Lock Cylinder Problems

 Getting Started

 The ignition lock cylinder located on your steering column may grow problematic as age and wear accumulates.
 For example, your key may intermittently jam in the cylinder.
-This is a serious problem, because new locks are no longer available from dealerships.
+This is a serious problem.

 If your key cannot be removed from the lock cylinder after turning off the engine, this typically indicates a faulty shift interlock cable.
 This cable locks the auto transmission gear selector in the "P" position.
 It can be accessed by lifting up the boot surrounding the shift lever.
 This issue has been addressed by others.